Ten Ways to Lower Your Taxes

 3. Maximize Deductions

 Tax deductions reduce taxable income.
 The amount saved in taxes depends on the taxpayer's tax rate.
-A taxpayer can take a standard deduction or itemize deductions.
-Itemized expenses can include medical and dental costs, mortgage points, mortgage interest, property taxes, state income taxes, charitable contributions, and business expenses such as operating costs, travel expenses, and the use of a home for business purposes.
+A taxpayer can either take a standard deduction or can take itemized deductions for medical and dental costs, mortgage points, mortgage interest, property taxes, state income taxes, charitable contributions, and business expenses, among others.

 4. Maximize Tax Credits